namdz911/fina367-spring2020-unl/call_put_option.md

 ##### ![](./pic/light.png) Solution
 - Go through this set of questions:
     - Who get to decide? **You**
-    - Will it be exercised? **No! because the price at expiration is less than the strike price (100 < 112).**
+    - Will it be exercised? **No! you have a call option and because the price at expiration is less than the strike price (100 < 112).**
     - What’s the payoff? **Payoff is 0 because the option is not excercised.**
-    - Did you pay or receive the premium? **You paid the premium because you are the buyer**
+    - Did you pay or receive the premium? **You paid the premium because you are the buyer.**
     - What is the profit/loss? **0 - 4 = -4**

 </details>